Allergies in dogs

 Noticing the signs is the first step, your dog might exhibit symptoms such as:

-These symptoms can occur immediately after a meal or even hours later making it hard to pinpoint the exact allergen.
-To identify the specific food allergen, a food elimination diet is often recommended by veterinarians.
+These symptoms can occur immediately after a meal or even hours later making it hard to pinpoint the exact allergen, vets usually recommend a food elimination diet, feeding a simplified diet for 6–8 weeks, then reintroducing ingredients one at a time to identify the trigger.
+Blood or skin tests may also be used in some cases.

 Are certain dog breeds more likely to have allergies?